-- (a) How should information on collateral and valuation be reported to TRs? - (a1) Is there a need to specify the type of collateral? - (a2) Should the variation margin be taken into account for the calculation of the mark to market value? - (b) Is the 180 day extension for reporting of collateral also valid for reporting of mark-to-market valuations?
+- (a) How should information on collateral and valuation be reported to TRs? - (b) Is the 180 day extension for reporting of collateral also valid for reporting of mark-to-market valuations?
 What will be the earliest deadline for the reporting date? - (c) When a transaction is first reported can the mark-to-market valuation be left empty and reported later after end of day with a modification? - (d) Shall change in the amount of collateral be reported as modification (M) or as valuation update (V) in field No. 58? - (e) In the case of OTC derivatives not cleared by a CCP, do counterparties have to agree on the valuation reported?